Let’s take a look at how your feet might be causing you to experience debilitating back pain.

-- Go with the soft insole in your shoe.
+- Go with the soft insole in your shoe (and replace them often).

-- Being overweight or being obese can cause low back pain.
+- Being overweight or obese can cause low back pain.

-- And if all else fails when it comes to the anti-fatigue mats and the insoles in your shoe, then give orthotics a go.
+- And if all else fails regarding the anti-fatigue mats and the insoles in your shoe, then give orthotics a go.

 So, there you go!

 Make sure to swing by ExercisesForInjuries.com and enter your injury or pain.
-There is a good chance that I have an article, a video or an interview about your pain that will help you overcome your pain or injury.
+There is a good chance I have a video, an interview, or a blog post on your injury or pain.
+There is a good chance I have something for you that will help you.
+Enter in your injury or pain.

-Secondly, if you are watching this on YouTube, head up above and hit Subscribe.
-What that will do is, every couple of days you will get a video like this where I talk about injury or pain.
-You will also get a video or an interview that I have done with someone or a guest video that I have got from one of my friends in the fitness and health world.
+Secondly, if you watch this on YouTube, head above and hit Subscribe.
+Every couple of days, you will receive a video like this, a guest video from one of my friends in the fitness world, or an interview that I have done with one of my friends in the fitness world.